 Hiring a Pest Control Professional

 If you call a pest control company about bumble bees or honey bees, it will often refer you to local beekeepers.
 Using a bait trap, the beekeepers will coax the bee colony out of the hive and into a box hive.
 From there, the beekeepers can find a new home for the bees away from your property.
-They can also remove honeycombs to avoid attracting other pests and to keep the wax and honey from causing structural damage.
+They can also remove honeycombs to avoid attracting other pests and prevent the beeswax and honey from causing structural damage.

 One exception to this pest control method is the Africanized honey bee, also known as the killer bee.
 These bees are aggressive and attack in swarms, making them especially dangerous.
 A bee removal specialist will likely use an extermination strategy to protect your home.

 To exterminate carpenter bees, your pest control professional will typically apply insecticidal dust or sprays into the boreholes.
 Over time, and often through multiple treatments, this process will reduce or eradicate the carpenter bee population.
-Many pest control companies provide follow-up monitoring and treatment on a quarterly or bimonthly basis.
+Many pest control companies provide follow-up monitoring and treatment quarterly or bimonthly.

 Is Bee Removal Worth It?